ray-project/ray/doc/source/serve/multi-app.md

 For more details on the Ray Serve dashboard, see the [Serve dashboard documentation](dash-serve-view).

-## Adding, Deleting, and Updating Applications
+## Add, delete, and update applications
 You can add, remove or update entries under the `applications` field to add, remove or update applications in the cluster.
-This will not affect other applications on the cluster.
+This doesn't affect other applications on the cluster.
 To update an application, modify the config options in the corresponding entry under the `applications` field.

 :::{note}
-The in-place update behavior for an application when a config is resubmitted is the same as the single-application behavior.
+The in-place update behavior for an application when you resubmit a config is the same as the single-application behavior.
 For how an application reacts to different config changes, see [Updating a Serve Application](serve-inplace-updates).
 :::

 (serve-config-migration)=
-### Migrating from a Single-Application Config
+### Migrating from a single-application config

 Migrating the single-application config `ServeApplicationSchema` to the multi-application config format `ServeDeploySchema` is straightforward.
 Each entry under the  `applications` field matches the old, single-application config format.
 To convert a single-application config to the multi-application config format:
 * Copy the entire old config to an entry under the `applications` field.